 With the ROA a key measure is student destinations, this measure is taken 6 months after a student has left the College and as a result there is a publication time lag.
-The current data available was issued in November 2020 for AY 2018/19 and identified that 95.6% of students went into positive destinations; 25.4% into employment and 70.2% into further study.
+The current data available was issued in November 2020 for AY 2019/20 and identified that 94.5% of FE students went into positive destinations and some 91.3% of HE students were in positive destinations.